BOSH!

-BOSH! is a duo of English vegan chefs from Sheffield consisting of Henry Firth and Ian Theasby.
+Based and founded in Milton Keynes, BOSH! is a duo of English vegan chefs from Sheffield consisting of Henry Firth and Ian Theasby.
 They rose to fame in 2016 with the launch of their YouTube channel, and have gone on to host the ITV1 television programme Living on the Veg and author a number of books.
 Their eponymous vegan cookbook ranked fifth in the Sunday Times Bestsellers chart in 2018, and is among the top 50 best-selling UK cookbooks of all time.

 Early life

 Firth was born in Hackney, a district of East London, in April 1984.
 Son of a teacher and professor, he worked in the tech industry for 12 years after leaving Sixth Form, for various companies including Blacks, Arcadia Group and Drum&BassArena.
 Theasby was born in Sheffield in August 1984, he is the son of a nurse and a teacher.
 He worked in the fashion industry after leaving school, choosing not to attend university.
 Firth and Theasby's relationship began at the age of 11 when the pair attended High Storrs School in Sheffield.

 The pair became vegan in the mid-2010s: Theasby aimed to give something up each month and after an alcohol-free January, decided on giving up meat for February and additionally giving up dairy in March.
 The pair watched the documentary Cowspiracy together, after which Firth became vegan.
 They were concerned over the environmental impact of meat production.